sophieclare/diffa/release-notes/next.md

 * [254] - The database is now keyed on spaces with a surrogate key.
 * [260] - Introduce extents as a way to asynchronously vacuum the DIFFS table.
+* [266] - Fixed a caching bug in the space path lookup

 ## Library Upgrades